HK1994/Hemant_CV/README.md

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out. if there is anything on site which is not that good then please tell us on [contact support](https://github.com/contact) so that we can rectify it and make it better
+Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.</br>
+if there is anything on site which is not that good then please tell us on [contact support](https://github.com/contact) so that we can rectify it and make it better